 To establish a CEPA violation, a Plaintiff is required to show: (1) a reasonable belief that the employer's conduct was violating either a law, rule, regulation, or public policy; (2) she performed a "whistle blowing" activity; (3) an adverse employment action; and (4) a causal connection.
 See Kolb v.
 Burns, 320 N.J.Super.
 467, 477-78 (App.
 Div.
 1999).
 Under the first prong, the trial court must first determine as a matter of law whether the plaintiff has identified a source of law or public policy that relates to the "complained-of" conduct.
 See Dzwonar v.
 McDevitt, 177 N.J.
 451, 464 (2003); Mehlman v.
 Mobil Oil Corp., 153 N.J.
 163, 186 (1998).
 Once the trial court does so, the jury is then asked to determine as a question of fact whether the plaintiff reasonably believed that her employer was violating the identified law or public policy.
 Id.

-If like DG you have been or are a victim of retaliation for having disclosed or objected to your employer’s conduct which you reasonably believe violates the law, regulation or a public policy, do not hesitate to contact the attorneys at Mashel Law, L.L.C.
+If you have been or are a victim of retaliation for having disclosed or objected to your employer’s conduct which you reasonably believe violates the law, regulation or a public policy, and/or is fraudulent, do not hesitate to contact the attorneys at Mashel Law, L.L.C.
 Do not delay because you only have one (1) year from the date you were fired or otherwise suffered retaliation in which to file a lawsuit under CEPA.